mattsq/XTYLearner/README.md

 - ``DiffusionCEVAE`` – a diffusion-based variant of CEVAE trained via latent score matching.
 - ``DiffusionGNN_SCM`` – a diffusion-based variant of the GNN_SCM model.
+- ``CTMT`` – a consistency-trajectory diffusion model with a treatment head.

 #### Semi-Supervised Baselines